dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/icelake.md

 For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-For this icelake example, we chose the MacBookAir9,1 SMBIOS - this is done intentionally for compatibility's sake.
+For this IceLake example, we chose the MacBookAir9,1 SMBIOS - this is done intentionally for compatibility's sake.
 The breakdown is as follows:

 | SMBIOS | CPU Type | GPU Type | Display Size | Touch ID |
 | :--- | :--- | :--- | :--- | :--- |